maerzlc/maerzlc.github.io/index.md

 ## About

-Cloud architect with background in infrastructure and networking.
+I am a cloud architect and have a background in infrastructure and networking.
-Focused on creating stable and secure services.
+My focus lies on creating stable and secure services, automating infrastructure services and monitoring.
-Currently living in Germany but open to relocation.
-Right to work in any EU country and Indonesia.
+I live in Germany at the moment, but would be happy to relocate: I have the right to work in all EU countries and Indonesia.

 ## Specializes in